-One thing that is included in the agreement, which will have a concrete impact on the PV market, is that the Swedish green electricity certificate system will be extended (see section 3.2.3).
+One thing that is included in the agreement, which will have a concrete impact on the PV market, is the prolongation of Swedish green electricity certificate system (see section 3.2.5).
 Another potential positive thing for PV in the agreement is that it is made clear that the politicians plan to make it easier for small scale electricity production.
-The agreement states that the existing regulations should be adapted to new products and services in energy efficiency, energy storage and sale of micro produced electricity [18].
+The agreement states that the existing regulations should be adapted to new products and services in energy efficiency, energy storage and sale of micro-produced electricity [24].